Sign-Language-Translation-COMPSCI760/Sign_Language_Translation/README.md

 NOTE downloding data from videos:

-You must create a directory called "vidoes" in the dataset directory or the videos will fail to download
+You must create a directory called "features" and "videos" in the dataset directory if you want to use the default locations.
+(Will be fixed with final setup)

 To run CNN feature extractor: